iemAnshuman/Data_Structures/errors/README.md

 <br>
 <br>

+# Linker Errors
-3. Linker Errors: Linker errors occur when the linker is trying to put all the pieces of a program together to create an executable, and one or more pieces are missing.
+<p>Linker errors occur when the linker is trying to put all the pieces of a program together to create an executable, and one or more pieces are missing.</p>
 <br>

 ![005](<Screenshot 2024-03-26 at 1.42.29 AM.png>)